EmergencePlatform/source-http-legacy/README.md

 ## Roadmap

 - [ ] Add `--update-ref=` and `--update-branch` options to `pull` command to automatically generate commits with parents
+- [ ] Discover and transparently utilize remote `/.git` interface if available
 - [ ] Evaluate feasibility of exposing a [git remote helper](https://git-scm.com/docs/git-remote-helpers)